colinSchofield/zai-weather/README.md

 I was mindful of keeping my solution as simple as possible, as per the requirements, without going overboard ([Yagni](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)).

-1. The program was developed using Idiomatic Go and it was kept clean, clear and as simple as possible with comments provided when deemed appropriate.
+1. The program was developed using Idiomatic Go and was kept clean, clear and as simple as possible with comments provided when deemed appropriate.

-2. Where appropriate configuration values have been used (such as the TTL of the cache, the web access keys etc).
+2. Where appropriate, configuration values have been used (such as the TTL of the cache, the web access keys etc).
 These were specified as environment variables, as a convenience to Docker integration.

 3. Docker was used during development.
-This was to make the service more easily includable in a production environment (i.e. We may want to load it onto EKS, ECS, Fargate, Lambda etc)
+This was to make the service easily includable in a production environment (i.e. We may want to load it onto EKS, ECS, Fargate, Lambda etc).

 4. The task involved two 3rd party weather providers (a primary and a fail-over).
 I considered the scenario where either the primary or *both* the primary and fail-over went down.
 This would potentially lead to a double timeout of over six seconds per request(!)
 To mitigate against this, the [circuit breaker design pattern](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) was employed.